Medical team on way to give medicines to COVID patient attacked in UP, 4 injured | Law-Order

 “Members of the team somehow managed to escape from there.
 Dr Neeraj Kumar Singh, Dr Amit Kumar Gautam, lab assistant Upendra Prasad and driver Lal Bahadur Yadav were injured,” he said, adding that a man, Jitendra, has been arrested in this case.

-Ballia District Magstrate Aditi Singh said the administration is mulling to initiate action under the stringent National Security Agency (NSA).
+Ballia District Magstrate Aditi Singh said the administration is mulling to initiate action under the stringent National Security Act (NSA).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)